Big River Adventure

 Apart from its rich bio-diversity, pristine rainforest, captivating sceneries, Guyana is the “Land of Many Waters” referring to its numerous waterways, making it one of the most diverse, undiscovered places in the Universe.
-Big Rivers Adventure cuts across the South Pakaraiama Mountains, Rupununi Wetlands & Savannahs, and the Iwokrama Rainforest Reserve, providing a unique opportunity to experience the traditions and culture of the Macushi Tribes, an abundance of wildlife and bird species, whilst traversing the Essequibo, Rupununi & Rewa Rivers.
+Jaguar River Safari cuts across the South Pakaraiama Mountains, Rupununi Wetlands & Savannahs, and the Iwokrama Rainforest Reserve, providing a unique opportunity to experience the traditions and culture of the Macushi Tribes, an abundance of wildlife, most significantly, the elusive jaguar and many bird species, whilst traversing the Essequibo, Rupununi & Rewa Rivers.

 Georgetown: Located on the coast, Georgetown is Guyana’s largest city and has a distinctly Caribbean feel to it, interspersed with its colonial British, French and Dutch heritage.
 The city was founded in the 18th century but did not become the capital until it was captured by the French in 1782, only to fall into British hands thirty years later.
 It owes its existence to the fertility of its soil – early settlers found this to be an ideal region for establishing plantations, and reclaimed what had been floodplains through the building of dykes and canals.
 Georgetown’s streets are laid out in a grid pattern and contain many interesting historic buildings dating back to the 19th century, as well as some colourful markets.